Back in Time for Murder

 Madra Harri was a Dutch belly dancer who turned into an international spy during World War I. As a neutral citizen of Holland, Madra formed stealthy relationships with military men across Europe, delivering confidential information received from her courtships to both British and French intelligence.
 Madra became entangled in her web of deceit when she was apprehended and accused of being a double agent for Germany.
 Unfortunately, she was executed via a firing squad by the French government in 1915.

 Suggested Attire: Belly dancer costume.
 Beaded bra-style top with hanging coins.
 Chiffon multi-layered performance skirt with a dropped, embellished waistline.
 Gem-adorned headpiece to match.
-Heavy, alluring makeup and beaded bracelets and dance zills as optional accessories.
+Heavy, alluring makeup, beaded bracelets, and dance zills are optional accessories.

 RENBRANT